Azalia Snail: Solo albums

 Snail recorded Brazen Arrows in 2001 and Avec Amour in 2006.
 The New Zealand-based Powertool record label released Petal Metal, a two-CD retrospective of Snail's work, in 2008.
 She toured New Zealand in January 2010.
-I. Khider in Perfect Sound Forever described Snail as an "adept indie rocker" with a "quirky, creative edge".
+I. In Perfect Sound Forever, Khider described Snail as an "adept indie rocker" with a "quirky, creative edge".

 In 2011, Snail released the album Celestial Respect.
 It included Jeff Levitz on guitar and bass, Kevin Litrow on guest vocals, and Taylor Wheeldin on trumpet.
-Described as "a tribute to the spaciousness and atmosphere of the celestial beyond & within", it featured the tracks Solar Riser, Space Heater, User System, Fallen Down and Burnt Cookies.
-Left Hip Magazines reviewer Michael Byrne described Celestial Respect as, "a hopeful space pop melodrama, that seeks to reignite human kindness through music that feels and sounds electronic and mechanical, creating an intriguing dichotomy to muse over while listening."
+Described as "a tribute to the spaciousness and atmosphere of the celestial beyond & within", it featured the tracks Solar Riser, Space Heater, User System, Fallen Down, and Burnt Cookies.
+Left Hip Magazines reviewer Michael Byrne described Celestial Respect as "a hopeful space pop melodrama that seeks to reignite human kindness through music that feels and sounds electronic and mechanical, creating an intriguing dichotomy to muse over while listening."

 In November 2017, Radio SiriusXM debuted Azalia Snail's cover of Tom Petty's classic track The Wild One, Forever.

 In February 2018, Snail released the album Neon Resistance to positive reviews.
 Daniel Sylvester of Exclaim! said the album "beams with joyousness and youthful vigour."
 Abstract Analogue said it had "the perfect measure of everything to make it soar and add to the tally of outstanding songs here that will stand the test of time."
 Raymond Cummings of Splice Today wrote, "At its most beautifully gauzy, Neon Resistance plays like an extended hang-glide over canyons of warm, gooey, dreamy good feeling."
-In an interview, Snail stated that the theme of the album is "Staying true to yourself, your vision, and the ones to whom you surround yourself.
+In an interview, Snail stated that the album's theme is "Staying true to yourself, your vision, and the ones to whom you surround yourself.
 The resistance, after all, is irresistible."

+Snail recorded her 2024 album POWERLOVER, released on Cloud Recordings, during the COVID-19 pandemic.
+It was described as her "musical response to a world navigating through uncertain times, offering melodies that promote kindness and redemption" and evoking, as she put it, "an urgent plea for humanity to be kinder."
+It generated the single and video "Zap You of That Hate."